STAT545-UBC-hw-2018-19/hw07-patriciata/fuzzysys/README.md

 Example
 -------

 Fuzzy logic operators can be defined slightly differently depending on which fuzzy logic family or convention one chooses to use.
-(For example, the conjunction, or "AND" operator, is often defined as the minimum of two values (min(x,y)).
-However, with an alternative fuzzy logic family, it is could instead be defined as x\*y.)
+(For example, the conjunction, or "AND" operator, is often defined as the minimum of two values ().
+However, with an alternative fuzzy logic family, it is could instead be defined as *x* \* *y*.)

 With the `sets` package, to conduct fuzzy logic operations between membership values of fuzzy sets, you would normally have to stick to one so-called fuzzy logic family.

 To illustrate, here is an example from `sets`.

 Here we use the (dynamic) functions from the `sets` package: .N.(), .T.(), and .S.() for negation, conjunction, and disjunction respectively:

 ``` r
 library(sets)